Sunday 2 April 1911

-Sunday 2 April 1911 dawned an ordinary day in Edwardian Britain, but has become very important in genealogical terms by being the day that the most detailed census to be undertaken up to that time.
+Sunday 2 April 1911 has become very important in genealogical terms by being the day of the most detailed census to be undertaken up to that time.
 With all the previous censuses the household schedules were destroyed once the details had been transferred into the enumerators’ summary books.
-However for the England & Wales 1911 census both sets of records have been preserved, which means that the census documents as filled out in our ancestor’s own handwriting, complete with mistakes, misspellings & some additional comments are now available.
-Unfortunately the records of the Scottish 1911 census were not preserved.
+However for the England & Wales 1911 census both sets of records have been preserved.
+This means that the census documents as filled out in our ancestor’s own handwriting, complete with mistakes, misspellings & some additional comments are now available.
+Unfortunately the household schedules of the Scottish 1911 census were not preserved.

-The family had been largely London-based and there was still 82 of the family (just under 50%) living there, with other large branches in Surrey and Buckinghamshire.
+The family had previously been largely London-based and there was still 82 of the family (just under 50%) living there, with other large branches in Surrey and Buckinghamshire.
 Smaller branches were to be found in Glamorganshire, Kent, Essex, Suffolk and Scotland.
-Of the 76 males recorded, 29 were to be directly enrolled into the armed services during the conflict that would start in just over three years time, with four of these dying in the war..
+Of the 76 males recorded, 29 were to be directly enrolled into the armed services during the conflict that would start in just over three years time, with four of these dying due to the war.

 The 1911 census for England, Wales & Scotland was the most detailed questioning of a census up until that time.

 Information recorded was :-

 - Relationship to Head of the family

 - Age & Sex

 - If female, duration of current marriage and number of children born, those alive and those dead (however this was often filled in mistakenly by the head or if the mother had died)

 - Occupation and whether they were an employee or employer